fge/json-schema-validator-demo/README.md

 ## What this is

-<p>This is a Heroku-based Java webapp which demonstrates <a
+<p>This is a Heroku-based Java webapp which demonstrates the latest development release of<a
 href="https://github.com/fge/json-schema-validator">json-schema-validator</a>.</p>

 <p>The URL is <a href="http://json-schema-validator.herokuapp.com">Here</a>.
-It is really basic
+It is quite basic:
-HTML/JSP/CSS stuff, and reflects the HTML/JSP/CSS skills of the author (that is, close to zero).
-But it works.</p>
+input your schema and your data, press "validate", see results.</p>

 <p>Contributions are of course more than welcome!</p>